WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 If you are stuck feel free to contact us:

-* through the RSuite website (http://rsuite.io#contact) or
+* through the R Suite website (http://rsuite.io#contact) or
-* using Gitter [RSuite room](https://gitter.im/WLOGSolutions/RSuite
+* using Gitter [R Suite room](https://gitter.im/WLOGSolutions/RSuite
-  "RSuite room")
+  "R Suite room")
 * directly by sending an email with your problem description to [rsuite@wlogsolutions.com](mailto:rsuite@wlogsolutions.com).

 # Windows installation

-For Windows RSuite CLI is provided as MSI packages for both x86 and x64 platforms.
+For Windows R Suite CLI is provided as MSI packages for both x86 and x64 platforms.
 You can just download the appropriate MSI and run it.
-It will install RSuite CLI and will add a reference to it to your PATH so then when you open the console rsuite command will be available.
+It will install R Suite CLI and will add a reference to it to your PATH so then when you open the console rsuite command will be available.

 You can check that everything installed properly with the following command: